DanielJonesEB/engineerbetter.com/_posts/2016-12-14-continuously-deploying-pivotal-cloudfoundry.markdown

 ### 1) Getting new versions of PCF

-Concourse has a simple plugin system that let's anyone define new "resources".
+Concourse has a simple extension system that let's anyone define new "resources".
 A resource can be anything that has new versions, like a git repo or a build artifact.
 One open-source resource is the [pivnet-resource](https://ci.concourse.ci/teams/main/pipelines/main?groups=develop).
-This downloads new versions of PCF components from network.pivotal.io, and lets you trigger new builds
+This downloads new versions of PCF components from network.pivotal.io, and lets you trigger new builds.

 ### 2) Preparing the IaaS and Deploying an Ops Manager VM